Aging + Brain Health Innovation: What’s Next Canada?

 - Learn the ABCs of commercializing, adopting, and scaling up innovations

-- Hear the authentic perspectives of older adults and caregivers, whose perspectives are vital for innovators solving real-world problems and solutions
+- Hear the authentic perspectives of older adults and caregivers, whose viewpoints are vital for innovators solving real-world problems

 - Vote for your favourite innovation at the 2020 Pitch Competition for the CABHI Innovation and People’s Choice Awards, and learn more about the latest technologies in aging and brain health – including artificial intelligence, robotics, virtual reality, and more